Upsert data

 Send upserts in parallel

-The gRPC version of the Python SDK can provide higher upsert speeds than the standard SDK.
+Using the Python SDK with gRPC extras can provide higher upsert speeds.
 Through multiplexing, gRPC is able to handle large amounts of requests in parallel without slowing down the rest of the system (HoL blocking), unlike REST.
 Moreover, you can pass various retry strategies to the gRPC SDK, including exponential backoffs.

 To install the gRPC version of the SDK: